rsvp/chess/README.md

 * It is not enough to be a good player, you must also play well.
 * It is not the best move that you must seek, but a realizable plan.
 * It is only necessary to see one move ahead as long as you find the best one.
+* It is only the enemy queen that your king cannot directly attack.
 * Just look one move ahead: the best one.
 * Keep the opening simple, but play the middlegame with such brilliance that the game is decisive.
 * Keep torturing with threats until, exhausted and exasperated, he finally makes a losing mistake.